andli/pymkm/README.md

 Card,Set Name,Quantity,Foil,Language
 Dragon Breath,Scourge,1,Foil,French
 ```
+Remove all quotation marks and extra commas in card names.

 Any cards that fail to import are written to a new .csv file called `failed_imports.csv`.

 ## 📊 Competition view